Evercoder/culori/docs/resources.md

 -   [Moqups](https://moqups.com) — all our color-manipulation functions are handled by Culori.

-_Does your product/project use Culori?
-Create a PR and add yourself to this list!_
+Does your product/project use Culori?
+Create a PR and add yourself to this list.

 ## Similar projects